Smart Export Guarantee (SEG) - get paid to export your renewable energy

 We'll automatically switch you to our Export and Earn flex tariff from the date you change supplier.
 You may need to provide an up-to-date export reading so we can calculate what we owe you at the higher Export and Earn Plus rate.

-How do I switch to a different SEG provider?
+How do I switch to different SEG provider?

 • Contact your preferred SEG licensee and follow their application process.